karlhulme/dsengi/README.md

 ## Todo

+- Read x-ms-session-token from response and use it subsequent requests so that a single instance of this engine will always be reading it's own writes.
 - Write tests for the `/src/cosmosClient` namespace / separate out.

 ## Design

 A NoSQL database offers a few specific benefits:

-- Schemaless backend allows schema to be made defined solely within in the design layer, which simplifies environment setup and upgrade.
+- Schemaless backend allows schema to be defined solely within in the coded service, which simplifies environment setup and upgrade.
-- Data is stored in partitions and thus scales horizontally with performance maintained.
+- Data is stored in partitions and thus scales horizontally - allowing specific read/write requirements (expressed in RUs) to be made available by the database.
-- None of the mutations require locks so performance is maintained.
+- None of the mutations require locks on other tables so performance is more predictable.
 - It can be globally distributed, storing data nearer customers.

 However there are a number of specific lost benefits: